pinak22dhir/pinak22dhir/README.md

 I serve as Quality Assurance Lead at Open Source Chandigarh.

 I also contribute to GSSOC '23,
-Hacktoberfest '23, did internship in codeclause.
+Hacktoberfest '23, KWOC'23, IWOC project admin.
 I am passionate about updates on the latest technologies, and learning new skills and new tools.

 I also represented my district in the State Level Chess tournament in 2018.